Euro coins: Small-denomination coins

 The 1c, 2c, and 5c coins account for approximately 80% of all new coins minted in the eurozone.
 Due to the expense of producing such low-value coinage, the Commission and some member states have proposed that costs could be cut by having a common design on both sides of these coins, rather than minting numerous different designs.

 The €1 and €2 coins are two-toned.
 The "gold" is an alloy, 75% copper, 20% zinc and 5% nickel.
 The "silver" is cupronickel, 75% copper and 25% nickel.
 The 10c, 20c and 50c coins are a proprietary alloy known as "Nordic Gold", consisting of 89% copper, 5% aluminium, 5% zinc and 1% tin.
 The 1c, 2c, and 5c coins are copper-coated steel fourrées.
 The copper alloys make the coinage antimicrobial.

 Price rounding

 The 1c and 2c coins were initially introduced to ensure that the introduction of the euro was not used as an excuse by retailers to heavily round up prices.
-However, due to the cost of maintaining a circulation of low-value coins, both by business and the mints, Belgium, Finland, Ireland, Italy, the Netherlands, Slovakia, Estonia and Lithuania round prices to the nearest five cents (Swedish rounding) if paying with cash, while producing only a handful of those coins for collectors, rather than general circulation.
+However, due to the cost of maintaining a circulation of low-value coins, both by business and the mints, Belgium, Finland, Ireland, Italy, the Netherlands, Slovakia and Estonia round prices to the nearest five cents (Swedish rounding) if paying with cash, while producing only a handful of those coins for collectors, rather than general circulation.
 The coins are still legal tender and produced outside these states.